radiantlogic-v8/documentation-new/documentation/upgrade-guides/upgrade74-81sm.md

 `helm upgrade --install -n <namespace> fid oci://ghcr.io/radiantlogic-devops/helm-v8/fid -f values.yaml --wait`

+## Steps to Perform in your RadiantOne Identity Data Management Application

 ### Control Panel Endpoint

 Access the [Control Panel](/../v8.1/installation/self-managed#accessing-the-control-panel) and login as the directory manager with the password you defined in the values.yaml.